iterorganization/Waveform-Editor/docs/source/training/training.rst

 In this section you will learn how to use the plasma shape editor.
 For this section it is required to have installed the :ref:`dependencies for the Plasma Shape Editor <shape_editor_install>`.
-If you already have already built NICE inverse before (for example, if you followed the PDS training), you can use this instead.
+If you have already built NICE inverse before (for example, if you followed the PDS training), you can use this instead.

 Detailed information about the plasma shape editor can be found in :ref:`the documentation <plasma_shape_editor>`.